-SAVING MR. BANKS — Saving Mr. Banks takes many of us back to delicious childhood memories of Julie Andrews and Dick Van Dyke singing “Jolly Holiday,” “Supercalifragilisticexpialidocious,” “Let’s Go Fly a Kite,” and “A Spoonful of Sugar Makes The Medicine Go Down.”
-What we couldn’t know as children is the heartbreaking story behind PL Travers’ Mary Poppins; a trauma so deep a spoonful of kindness would never be enough to turn it around.
+Saving Mr. Banks takes many of us back to delicious childhood memories of Julie Andrews and Dick Van Dyke singing “Jolly Holiday,” “Supercalifragilisticexpialidocious,” “Let’s Go Fly a Kite,” and “A Spoonful of Sugar Makes The Medicine Go Down.”
+Yet, what we couldn’t know as children is the heartbreaking story behind PL Travers’ Mary Poppins; a trauma so deep a spoonful of kindness would never be enough to turn it around.

 “You think Mary Poppins came to save the children?
 Oh, Dear….”

 Yet, is a child responsible for a parent’s death?
 Many children unconsciously think so.
-Since this kind of self-blame isn’t reality based, how can we understand these unwarranted feelings of guilt?
-In the psychoanalytic world, Freud called this propensity omnipotence of thought – thoughts or feelings imbued with a magical power to kill.
+Since this kind of self-blame isn’t reality-based, how can we understand these unwarranted feelings of guilt?
+In the psychoanalytic world, Freud called this omnipotence of thought – thoughts or feelings imbued with a magical power to kill.

 Let’s say that Helen Goff, in her disappointment and anger at her father, thought (as most children do from time to time), “I hate you.
 I wish you’d go away and never come back”.
 These feelings, for a young child, are usually too scary to be conscious of.
 When her father died, though, who, in her world of omnipotent thought, was responsible?

 Having no help with dark and confusing feelings makes magical ideas even more powerful.
 Helen, the oldest child, had no one.
 Her father drowned his feelings with alcohol, and her mother was overwhelmed and suicidal.
 Helen’s aunt, the real Mary Poppins, came from the East, too late.